 I am now brave enough to declare the following:

 I love food.
-I love Christmas food and winter warming foods.
+Christmas food and winter warming foods are some of my all-time favourites!
 I’m at peace with the fact that we eat around 7000 calories (National Average) at Christmas dinner.

 I understand that consuming the best part of a week’s worth of calories is going to affect the scales.
 I’m prone to being down with the lack of sun at this time of the year so feeling deprived and hungry in the midst of hibernation time is a great recipe for gloomy times.

 If I feel sluggish from over-indulgence, I add hot spice to my dishes, stay hydrated, and calm down.
 Excess cheese-eating has this effect on any human body.
 It diminishes when the cheese is all eaten up, not THROWN away.We throw away 2 Million Kilos of Cheese in January in the UK.
 I'm eating mine instead.
 Click To Tweet

 If I feel low on energy, I will go to the gym to feel revitalised and stretched out.
 But I’m not ever going to beat myself up for gaining a few pounds at this time of year.
 Let alone expect to live life as an 80’s aerobic extra during the whole of January.